 Jordan Trippeer is a produced writer whose eclectic mind, adventurous childhood and preference for The X-Files over Sesame Street while growing up set the course for her creative future.

-Raised by a nomadic family, Jordan’s life has been one endless adventure.
+Raised by a nomadic family that lived frugally to afford to travel, Jordan was fortunate enough to enjoy incredible adventures growing up.
 She’s luged into volcano calderas in New Zealand, pulled dinosaur vertebrae and gold nuggets from the earth of the American southwest, and cradled cobras in Morocco.
-At some point while unwittingly retracing Columbus’s route to the Americas, she fell in love with film, television, and the written word and realized that she wanted to be a screenwriter and novelist.
+At some point while unwittingly retracing Columbus’s route to the Americas, she fell in love with film, television, and the written word and realized that she wanted to be a writer.

-  To date, Jordan’s writing talents have been recognized by prominent competitions and writing programs.
+To date, Jordan’s tremendous writing talents have been recognized by prominent competitions and writing programs.
 She has earned spots in PROJECT HER, the highly regarded female filmmaker incubator sponsored by Conde Nast and Indigenous Media where she was mentored by Lesli Linka Glatter (Homeland, Gilmore Girls), as well as the DMG Entertainment Screenwriting Fellowship and the Industry Insider Competition with Ed Saxon.
-She has been a finalist for the Universal Screenwriters Program and the Academy Nicholl Fellowship, and her script Providence made the 2019 Hit List.
+She has been a finalist for the Universal Screenwriters Program, with her adventure drama feature You Are My Home, and the Academy Nicholl Fellowship, with her magical realism feature Air, and her sci-fi script Providence made the Hit List.